Mahé, India: Education

 Mahatma Gandhi Government Arts College, Mahe, was established in 1970 by I. K. Kumaran.
 The Mahe Co-operative College of Teacher Education was established in 2005 and is part of the Mahe Co-operative Centre for Information Technology Ltd. Other institutions include Mahe Co-operative College of Higher Education & Technology, Mahe Institute of Dental Sciences & Hospital, Rajiv Gandhi Government Ayurveda College, Indira Gandhi Polytechnic College, Mahe and Rajiv Gandhi Govt Industrial Training Institute, Mahe.

 The Pondicherry University Community College has a regional centre in Mahe.

 There is a Jawahar Navodaya Vidyalaya (JNV Mahe) at Pandakkal.

 There are four higher secondary schools, three high schools, two middle schools and eight lower primary schools functioning in Mahe.
 The higher secondary schools are affiliated with the Board of Higher Secondary Education in Kerala and the high schools are affiliated with the state’s Board of Secondary Education.
 Out of the three high schools, one is a French Medium, the examinations of which are conducted by the Deputy Director of French Education, Govt. of Puducherry.

-Banking facilities

-The following banks provide banking facilities in Mahe.